This policy was last updated on 28/07/2022 and may be revised from time to time. Please check this page for the latest version.

 We process personal data on the following grounds:

-- Legitimate interest: We believe we have a have a legitimate interest in ensuring that the personal information of living individuals is processed, where necessary, in order to administer a legacy as efficiently as possible.
+- Legitimate interest: We believe we have a have a legitimate interest in ensuring that the personal information of living individuals (for example beneficiaries, executor) is processed where necessary, in order to administer a legacy as efficiently as possible.
 Please see Your personal information rights for further details.

 - Compliance with a legal obligation: Relating to the establishment or exercise of a legal claim in order to ensure that we receive the assets that we are entitled to.

-- Consent: We will seek to obtain explicit consent to process sensitive personal data.
-However, where this is difficult to obtain in practice, we may consider processing such data in accordance with an alternative basis e.g. compliance with a legal obligation.
+- Consent: We will first consider obtaining explicit consent to process special category personal data.
+However we reserve the right to process such data in accordance with an alternative basis if this is more appropriate, e.g. compliance with a legal obligation.